bobbingwide/bbboing/README.md

 1. Example of [bbboing form=y cols=80 text="some text"]

 ## Upgrade Notice
+# 1.8.5
+Update for support for PHP 8.1 and PHP 8.2

 # 1.8.4
 Tested with WordPress 5.3.2 and WordPress Multi Site, PHP 7.3 and 7.4, PHPUnit 8